 This procedure isolates the algebra which, at large $N$, will be holographically dual to the theory on the stack of $D5'$ branes, decoupled from the bulk type I topological string.
 This decoupling of the bulk fields may seem rather surprising from the $10d$ perspective, but has been utilized in the physical string where it was termed `rigid holography' \cite{Aharony:2015zea}, and also in the context of twisted holography \cite{Ishtiaque:2018str}.
 From the dual perspective, centrality of bulk states ensures that they cannot appear at intermediate steps in a chiral algebra computation, so that bulk exchanges are not contributing to amplitudes.

-The conjecture is the following: \begin{conjecture} The large $N$ limit of the open string algebra $\mc{A}^{N,K}$ is the celestial chiral algebra for the self-dual integrable $\Sp(K)$ theory, deformed by the $D5$ brane backreaction. \end{conjecture} Note that a similar holographic duality for intersecting branes in a topological string was proven in \cite{Ishtiaque:2018str}.
+We arrive at the following conjecture: \begin{conjecture} The large $N$ limit of the open string algebra $\mc{A}^{N,K}$ is the celestial chiral algebra for the self-dual integrable $\Sp(K)$ theory, deformed by the $D5$ brane backreaction. \end{conjecture} Note that a similar holographic duality for intersecting branes in a topological string was proven in \cite{Ishtiaque:2018str}.
 The details of the brane configuration in that work are rather different: the branes intersect along a line instead of a plane, and the large $N$ algebra was found to be the Yangian of $\mf{gl}(K)$.